-Rostering and call-outs to incidents: If applicable, you will be rostered on for one weeknight roster, from 6pm until 6am the following morning, or one weekend roster, 6pm Friday through to 6pm Sunday, per month.
+Rostering and call-outs to incidents: If applicable, you will be rostered on for one weeknight roster, from 6pm until 6am the following morning for 1 week, or one weekend roster, 6pm Friday through to 6pm Sunday, per month.
 Members with a ‘first response’ status are required at the station for departure to an incident within 15 minutes of a pager call.
 ‘Secondary responders’ will be deployed as additional or relief crews as required.

 Maintenance Day: On the first Sunday of every month we complete a full maintenance check and inventory on all of the brigade’s appliances.